curationexperts/alexandria-legacy/README.md

 2. `vagrant up`

-    - At this point Apache should be running at: http://localhost:8484/

-    - Tomcat should be running: http://localhost:2424/

-    - Solr should be running: http://localhost:2424/hydra

-    - Fedora should be running: http://localhost:2424/fedora/

-    - PostGres should be running:

-    - Redis should be running:

-    - Passenger should be running:

-    - Marmotta should be running:

     You can SSH into the VM with `vagrant ssh` or manually by using the config produced by `vagrant ssh-config`.